 It will be on your credit report for 10 years.

 You will lose the credit cards you currently have.

 The court may not consider some belongings, such as an expensive car, exempt.
 You could lose them as part of the bankruptcy.

 Depending on the kind of debt, the court may not discharge all your debts in the bankruptcy.

-You cannot file Chapter 7 again for eight more years.
+You cannot file a Chapter 7 bankruptcy again for 8 more years.

 Get Legal Help

 Visit Northwest Justice Project to find out how to get legal help.